 How To Create A Blog From Scratch

-How To Start A Blog Free Of Hiring Cost: Create A Blog From scratch, in 20 minutes, step-by-step Guide
+How To Start A Blog Free Of Cost Using Content Management System (WordPress): Create A Blog From scratch, in 20 minutes, step-by-step Guide

-In addition, I promise that you will have a functional blog site in minutes to you name provided you observed these frantic six steps outlined here in this article.
+In addition, I promise that you will have a functional blog site in minutes provided you observed the frantic six steps outlined here in this article.

 NB: Just learn how to start a blog website following the steps here.
 These steps are very easy to follow.
 You don’t need to be tech-savvy person before you can follow them.